wkumari/draft-wkumari-opsawg-sdi/README.md

    o  Lots of clarifications from Joe Clarke.

+Kumari & Doyle          Expires January 23, 2020               [Page 12]

+Internet-Draft            Secure Device Install                July 2019

    o  Make it clear it should first try use the config, and if it
       doesn't work, then try decrypt and use it.

    o  The CA part was confusing people - the certificate is simply a
       wrapper for the key, and the Subject just an index, and so removed that.

-Kumari & Doyle          Expires December 14, 2019              [Page 12]

-Internet-Draft            Secure Device Install                June 2019

    o  Added a bunch of ASCII diagrams